 The westerly, inshore shift in the center of capelin concentration in 1996-2010 compared to 1985-1995 using the FBTS presence/absence data was considered support for the non-collapse hypothesis.
 However, the center of concentration of capelin from 1985-1995 was inshore in three high abundance years (1986-1988, Fig S2 in Frank et al. 2016).
 This variability may be related to the poor catchability of capelin in the Engel otter trawl, which was designed for harvesting commercial groundfish like flatfish and Atlantic cod.
 A CG analysis using only post-1995 FBTS data collected from the Campelen 1800 shrimp trawl showed a southerly shift in capelin distribution with a recent shift to the northwest in 2011-14 (DFO 2015).
 Neither of these analyses accounted for inter-annual changes in capelin spatial distribution due to sampling effort nor considered the spatial dispersion of the population around its center of gravity (i.e. inertia).

 Center of gravity and inertia analyses based on Woillez et al. (2007) did not support the hypothesis that capelin shifted their distribution towards the inshore in 1990-91 and remained inshore for the subsequent three decades (Fig. 4).
 The FBTS survey coverage has been consistent over the past four decades so the effects of shifting survey coverage on the CG estimate was expected to be minimal (Fig. S2, S3).
 The CG trend in most decades was a pronounced shift in the north-south rather than the east-west axis (Fig. 4).
 There was, however, an inshore shift in the CG in the 2000s (Fig. 4).
 In the 2010s, the CG was offshore with shifts in the north-south axis, similar to the CG of the 1980s (Fig. 4).
 Like the acoustic surveys, the FBTS has poor survey coverage of the inshore.
 It is, therefore, possible that significant inshore aggregations of capelin could go undetected.
 However, if significant capelin aggregations were present inshore, then the CG would be oriented towards the inshore during years when more inshore strata were surveyed (1996-1998, 2000-2002, 2004-2006, 2010, 2013).
-Instead, the CG was orientated towards the inshore in the 2000s only (Fig. 4).
+Instead, the CG was oriented towards the inshore in the 2000s only (Fig. 4).

 There has been a bias for increased catches of capelin in the FBTS post-1995 not only due to a change in sampling gear but also due to a change in habitat use of capelin (Mowbray 2002).
 Since 1991, capelin diel vertical migratory behavior changed with deeper distributions below the cold intermediate layer (~ 200 m) and in closer association with the bottom (peak density ~ 20 m off bottom) with capelin rarely found in the upper 50 m of the water column (Mowbray 2002).
 This change in behavior may be in response to a decline in the risk of groundfish (e.g., Atlantic cod) predation that may drive capelin into the pelagic zone (Rose 1993, McQuinn 2009).
 Due to the inherent biases in the FBTS data, we considered other data sources to investigate the center of distribution of capelin post-1991 (sensu Jech & McQuinn 2016).
 Juvenile capelin surveys using an International Young Gadoid Pelagic Trawl (IYGPT) in the northeastern bays and the offshore from 1994-99 found centers of distribution of capelin juveniles on the northern Grand Bank and along the northeast coast, but not in the bays, of Newfoundland (Anderson et al. 2002).
 This is consistent with capelin migrating to their nursery areas in the offshore.
 Thus, this independent study of juvenile capelin distribution supports our CG analysis using the FBTS data.